crisbonavida/crisbonavida.github.io/index.md

     </p>

     <p>
-    I previously worked as a Research Fellow at CAF in Development Economics for Latin American Countries, and at World Bank nowcasting poverty with Machine Learning methdos.
+    I previously worked as a Research Fellow at CAF in Development Economics for Latin American Countries, and at World Bank nowcasting poverty with Machine Learning methods.
     </p>

     <h3>Research Interests</h3>